Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q25.
 If you don't explicitly return a value from a function, what happens?

-- [ ] `The function will return a RuntimeError if you don't return a value.`
+- [ ] The function will return a RuntimeError if you don't return a value.
-- [x] `If the return keyword is absent, the function will return None.`
+- [x] If the return keyword is absent, the function will return `None`.
-- [ ] `If the return keyword is absent, the function will return True.`
+- [ ] If the return keyword is absent, the function will return `True`.
-- [ ] `The function will enter an infinite loop because it won't know when to stop executing its code.`
+- [ ] The function will enter an infinite loop because it won't know when to stop executing its code.

 #### Q26.
 What is the purpose of the `pass` statement in Python?